 CHD 205 GUIDING THE BEHAVIOR OF CHILDREN (3 CR.)
+Prerequisite: CHD 121, CHD 122, CHD 165 and CHD 265 or by instructor approval.
 Explores positive ways to build self-esteem in children and help them develop self-control.
-Presents practical ideas for encouraging prosocial behavior in children and emphasizes basic skills and techniques in classroom management.
+Presents practical ideas for encouraging pro-social behavior in children and emphasizes basic skills and techniques in classroom management.
 Lecture 3 hours per week.